Skip to content

 Celery Configuration

 Enable Celery workers for background tasks (caching, scheduled reports, long-running queries) by setting celeryWorker and celeryBeat.
-When spec.valkey is configured, the Celery broker and result backend are auto-generated.
-Otherwise, provide Celery config manually via config:
+When spec.valkey is configured, the operator renders the Celery connectivity fields it can derive from the CRD: broker URL, result backend URL, and optional SSL settings.

 spec: